squid1127/jerry-bot/README.md

 As you may be able to tell by the sheer number of deprecated features, this bot is a work in progress and is not guaranteed to be stable or functional.
 Use at your own risk!

+## Second Disclaimer

+Jerry-bot is currently being built from the ground up (again), so none of the below documentation is accurate.
+The project is (probably) not at a usable state right now.

 ## Features

 - **AutoReply**: Automatically respond to predetermined responses with corresponding arguments such as "Nuh uh" → "Yuh uh"